daemontechtools/daemon-obsidian-vault/Job Search/Interview Notes.md

 	- Much better developer experience
 - Monitoring business metrics in Grafana
 - Getting real value and productivity with Test Driven development

+## Autocorp Tech Challenges

+- Needing to coordinate website changes when making updates
+- Transition from and embedded user key in the frontend widget to identifying the client based on their host url
 ## Questions

 - What are some of Ada's biggest challenges in the AI Chatbot space?